-The heart of the initiative to reduce our own and our visitors' carbon footprint is education.
+Education is at the heart of the park's initiatives to reduce our own and our visitors' carbon footprint.
 The park has a unique position to reach millions of visitors and educate the public about climate change and the need to lead a more sustainable lifestyle.

 It starts with Golden Gate's rangers, Public Affairs Division and other staff, as well as our partners and volunteers.
 We are educating ourselves with relevant and accurate information and then helping our visitors understand the threats and solutions through public outreach.